yoo2001818/query-planner/DESIGN.md

 After simplifying the predicates, the indexes should be selected using their histograms / expected number of rows, etc.

+Basically, we separate what can be selected from the clauses first - then estimate the result size of each index, if that index can be used against the query.

+However, only one index can be not enough, if OR is used so other criterias have to be scanned too.
+We can use UNION, or bitmap scan in that case.

+- `a = 1 OR a = 2` is enough to be scanned by one index.
+- `a = 1 AND b = 1` too.
+- `a = 1 OR b = 1` can't be scanned by one index - we use bitmap scan.

+Since bitmap scan can use multiple indexes at the same time, it should be preferred if both indexes are expected to return many rows.

+Bitmap index can be used for AND, and ORs.
+Since all NOTs are removed in previous stage, it can be used for both queries.

+However, it should be noted that bitmap scan AND is quite useless - an index with smaller expected rows should be used, then other criterias should be compared with it.

+Bitmap scan OR, on the other hand, is quite useful - it can efficiently merge two criterias without too much overhead - O(n+m).

 For a single table, the criterias are simplified to multiple OR criterias that each one contains AND criterias.